zewdih/rift-rewind-mf-coach/README.md

 ### **What I Learned**
 - Focusing on **champion-specific coaching** leads to more relevant and engaging insights than generic insights.
 - Using **Polly** for voice added immersion and personality to the feedback.
-- AWS’s serverless stack made deployment fast, secure, and low-cost :D
+- AWS’s serverless stack made deployment fast, secure, and low-cost 😄👍🏽
 - Limiting Riot API pulls to the top 25 matches kept performance consistent and costs low.
 ---